Snapchat/KeyDB-docs/docs/protocol.md

 RESP protocol description
 -------------------------

-The RESP protocol was introduced in KeyDB 1.2, but it became the standard way for talking with the KeyDB server in KeyDB 2.0.
+The RESP protocol became the standard way for talking with the KeyDB server.
 This is the protocol you should implement in your KeyDB client.

 RESP is actually a serialization protocol that supports the following data types: Simple Strings, Errors, Integers, Bulk Strings and Arrays.